ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/rule-settings.md

   - **Documents**: includes Offers, Sales Orders, and Opportunities.

 - **Sales Person**
-  The person to whom the customer/document should be assigned.
+  The sales person to whom the customer/document should be assigned.

 ## Conflict resolution